 Most of you will begin your student teaching as observers.
 Use this initial period to become acquainted with the students, learn their names, their characteristics and their individual differences.

-Observation is a purposeful activity, guided by a clearly formulated definition of what is to be learned.
+Classroom observation is a purposeful activity, guided by a clearly formulated definition of what is to be learned.
 Good observation is analytic and active, the antithesis of just watching.
-You may record significant information about processes and procedures, look for answers to previously formed questions and remember at all times to be a learner, not a critic.
+You may record significant information about processes and procedures, look for answers to previously formed questions and always remember to be a learner, not a critic.